10 Unique Ilocos Food to Delight on in the Philippines

 This article has links to products and services we recommend, which we may make a commission from.

-Years of trade between Asia and the Americas, combined with the local biodiversity make the Ilocos region renowned for its amazing Ilocano cuisine.
+Years of trade between Asia and the Americas, combined with the local biodiversity, make the Ilocos region renowned for its amazing Ilocano cuisine.

 Authentic Food Quest Page_Break

-1- Longganisa – A Vigan Food Speciality
+1. Longganisa Sausages – A Vigan Food Speciality

-Longganisa Ilocos Food Authentic Food Quest
+Longganisa Ilocos Food by Authentic Food Quest

 Plump and juicy Longganisa sausages

 Longganisa is an emblematic Ilocos food.
-These pork sausages are the star at any Ilocano table.
-The sausages from Vigan are the most famous and they are distinctly small and plump.
+These pork sausages are the star at any Ilocano table

-We tried this Ilocano food specialty while visiting Vigan in Ilocos Sur, a well preserved Spanish town, dating back to the 16th century.
+We tried this Ilocano food specialty while visiting Vigan in Ilocos Sur, a well-preserved Spanish town dating back to the 16th century.

-These sausages are made from ground pork, mixed with garlic, vinegar and a mix of other local seasonings.
+These sausages are made from ground pork mixed with garlic, vinegar, and a mix of other local seasonings.

-2- Batac Empanadas – Striking Orange Empanadas
+2. Batac Empanadas – Striking Orange Empanadas

-Batac Emapanada Ilocos Food Authentic Food Quest
+Batac Emapanada Ilocos Food by Authentic Food Quest

 Don’t leave the Ilocos region without having an empanada, or two!